attack-monkey/flat-code-guide/README.md

 ```

 Notice how the if doesn't have curly braces... this indicates that what follows is just a single statement.

-There should never be a return inside an `if` or `switch`.
-There should never be a mutation inside an `if` or `switch`.
-In fact - you don't need to use `switch` or `if` at all!
+In other words - steer clear of `if` blocks.

 The above could be written with a ternary: